rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### LobbyLeaveReq
 Represents the lobby leave request from the client to the server.
+Example:
 ```
 LobbyLeaveReq {}
 ```
 ### LobbyLeaveRes
 Represents the lobby leave response from the server to the client.
+Example:
 ```
 LobbyLeaveRes {}
 ```
 ### LobbyListReq
 Represents a lobby list request from a client to the server.
+Example:
 ```
 LobbyListReq {}
 ```
 ### LobbyListRes
 Represents a lobby list response form server to client after a lobby list request.
+Example:
 ```
 LobbyListRes {
   "lobbies":l[